Mbutton-umich/FlexGlO/index.md

 <p>
   We fully appreciate the facilities that the University of Michigan (Ann Arbor), provided to enable this project.
 This includes the EECS 473 Lab and the MESH (Michigan Embedded Systems Hub) Lab on North Campus, as well as the wide array of available equipment, ranging from oscilloscopes and wave generators to multimeters, soldering irons, and power supplies.
 We are also grateful for their extensive inventory of passive components, consumables (bare wire, flux, solder paste), and modules, which significantly eased the process of prototyping.
   <br><br>
   We were also well supported throughout the design process by Professor Mark Brehob and the EECS 473 lab staff, Matt Smith and James Carl.
 They provided invaluable counsel on significant design decisions and took the time to answer any questions, no matter how simple or redundant, on PCB design, assembly, software, and more.
 Their guidance was further complemented by the insights of the Fall '24 GSIs, who themselves had valuable experience from taking EECS 473 in prior semesters.
-Combined the staff strikes a great balance of
   <br><br>
   Finally, we extend our thanks to Optiver, who generously provided funding for this year’s projects, contributing $1,000.00 per group.
 We also appreciated their guest lecture on the engineering challenges they face as a market maker in the realm of low-latency trading.
 </p>